PunchThrough/bean-docs/src/getting-started/intro.md

 order: 1
 ---

 Congratulations!
-You're the proud new owner of a LightBlue Bean or Bean+.
+You're the proud new owner of a LightBlue Bean.
 What’s even cooler is you are now part of our creative and innovative community that’s building some pretty awesome wearable and IoT devices.
-We’ll go over the features of Bean and Bean+, and the resources we provide so you can begin building.
-We at Punch Through love building wireless products with Bean and Bean+ and we think you will too!
+We’ll go over the features of Bean and the resources we provide so you can begin building.
+We at Punch Through love building wireless products with Bean and we think you will too!

 ## Get Started